-The 2019 Colorado Buffaloes football team only just began practicing at the beginning of August, but expectations are already high for new Head Coach Mel Tucker and his team.
+The 2019 University of Colorado football team only just began practicing at the beginning of August, but expectations are already high for new Head Coach Mel Tucker and his team.
 With veterans like senior Steven Montez and junior Nate Landman returning, positions like quarterback and inside linebacker are already set.
 However, positions such as running back are mostly up for grabs due to a very young squad of mostly freshmen.

 “We got at least three running backs who can get it done,” Tucker said.
 “I actually saw Jarek Broussard step up today early in the scrimmage; in terms of having depth at that position I think we are sound and solid.”